jaysobel/dbt-snowflake-queries/README.md

 ## Snowflake Usage Data

-Snowflake's [Query History](https://docs.snowflake.com/en/sql-reference/functions/query_history.html) and [Access History](https://docs.snowflake.com/en/sql-reference/account-usage/access_history.html) views (available to Enterprise accounts) provide detailed query-granular usage information.
-This information is useful to Analytics Engineers working in large dbt repositories with limited visibility into downstream usage.
-It's also useful to Data Observability start-ups developing point-and-click interfaces into data you already own.
+This repo provides a handful of models operating over Snowflake's [Query History](https://docs.snowflake.com/en/sql-reference/functions/query_history.html), [Access History](https://docs.snowflake.com/en/sql-reference/account-usage/access_history.html) views (available to Enterprise accounts).
+These views provide detailed query-granular usage data about your Snowflake instance.

-The `query_history` provides query timing and context details, while `access_history` provides JSON blobs of each query's accessed `tables` (or views)* and the specific columns referenced from those tables.
-Queries include DDL and DML commands; there are over 30 `query_type` values.
+The `query_history` view provides query timing and context details, while `access_history` provides JSON blobs of each query's accessed `tables` (or views)* and the specific columns referenced from those tables.
+The set of queries includes DDL and DML commands; there are over 30 `query_type` values.

-This partial dbt repo unifies `query_history` and `access_history` to present a data model of queries, tables, and columns.
-In all cases, usage of the word "tables" includes views.
+This partial dbt repo produces a staging layer of models at and around the query grain, derived from the schema `snowflake.account_usage`.

 * `stg_snowflake_queries`
 * `stg_snowflake_query_tables`